adanielnoel/Obsidian-to-latex/README.md

 ## Markdown syntax for the parser
 **Bold, italics and highlights**

-Just as you normally would
+Use as you normally would in markdown.

 **Headers**